Ganga's cleansing of utmost importance to govt: Jal Shakti minister | Law-Order

 - India

-Ganga’s cleansing is of utmost importance to the government as the sacred river has been the foundation of India's economic activity, Jal Shakti Minister Gajendra Shekhawat said on Monday.
+Ganga's cleansing is of utmost importance to the government as the sacred river has been the foundation of India's economic activity and supports livelihood of about 40 per cent of the country's population, Jal Shakti Minister Gajendra Shekhawat said on Monday.

 ''We have succeeded in connecting Ganga with the common man and made it a Jan Andolan under the NMCG.
 There are crores of people who are fulfilling their responsibility in carrying out the process of cleaning Ganga,'' he said.